Track your progress

 - Click "Settings" in the local navigation.

-- Select a status ① from the side menu on the left.
+- Select Status ① from the left-hand side menu.

-- By changing the status to "Complete", the progress rate of the work item will be 100%.
+- Setting the status to "Completed" sets the progress rate of that work item to 100%.

-- By changing the status from "Complete" to "Incomplete", the progress rate of the work item will be updated to 0%.
+- Changing from "Completed" to "Incomplete" updates the progress rate of that work item to 0%.

-Right-click the target work item and select "Mark as Completed" under "Complete/Incomplete" from the menu that appears.
+Right-click the target work item and select "Mark as Complete" under "Completed/Incomplete" in the menu that appears.

 Check items allow you to define and manage detailed tasks within a work item.

-The information about the check items you set and update is immediately reflected in the project management screen, and can be used as follows:
+The information of set and updated check items is immediately reflected in the project management screen and can be used as follows:

 - Item progress management

-Update the progress rate of the work item according to the ratio of completed check items.
+The progress rate of work items is updated according to the percentage of completed check items.

-Check items are operated in the "Check Items" tab ① of "Item Properties".
+Check item operations are performed in the "Check Items" tab① of "Item Properties".

 - Enter the name of the check item in the item name input field ②.